edgedb/edgedb/docs/stdlib/generic.rst

 .. eql:operator:: lteq: anytype <= anytype -> bool

-    Produces true for two compatible values if the left one is equal or smaller.
+    Produces true for two compatible values if the left is equal or smaller.

     This results in a :eql:type:`bool`: